dschadow/JavaSecurity/README.md

 Cross-Site Request Forgery (CSRF) demo project preventing CSRF in a JavaServer Pages (JSP) web application.
 Sample code is based on the [Enterprise Security API (ESAPI)](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API).
 After launching, open the web application in your browser at **http://localhost:8080/csrf**.

 ##direct-object-references
-Direct object references (and indirect object references) demo project using plain Java.
+Direct object references (and indirect object references) demo project using Spring Boot.
 Sample code is based on the [Enterprise Security API (ESAPI)](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API).
-After launching, open the web application in your browser at **http://localhost:8080/direct-object-references**.
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##intercept-me
 Spring Boot based web application to experiment with [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) as intercepting proxy.
 Target is to receive **SUCCESS** from the backend.
 After launching, open the web application in your browser at **http://localhost:8080**.